Interest in cannabis component CBD is growing quickly, and a rising number of companies are jumping on the bandwagon to take advantage.

 Aurora Cannabis announced in September it acquired Europe’s largest producer and processor of organic hemp, AngroPro, which owns up to 4,000 acres of hemp farms across Lithuania, Latvia, Estonia and Poland.
 The company aims to sell CBD products to the European market.

-The industrial production of hemp also opens up its use for many different products, including drinks and topicals.
+The industrial production of hemp also opens up its use for many different products, including drinks and topicals, and also environmentally-friendly alternatives to common items such as toilet paper.

 Big names like Sephora are also getting into the business with CBD-infused beauty products.